KILTprotocol/docs/docs/sdk/0-core-feature/3_requesting-terms-and-attestations.md

 title: Requesting Terms and Attestations
 ---

-If an attester has an established reputation for issuing attestations, the claimer may choose to submit a claim to be attested without going through the process of agreeing terms.
+If an attester has an established reputation for issuing attestations, the claimer may choose to submit a claim to be attested without going through the process of agreeing to terms.
 In that case, they may submit a request following this process.

 Otherwise, either the attester or the claimer may request the terms of the attestation, i.e., the requirements set by the participants (the claimer and the attester) that set the conditions to attest a claim.

-These terms are defined and agreed before the attestation is created.
+These terms are defined and agreed upon before the attestation is created.
 This part of the process requires interaction and communication between both parties.
 This communication can be done independently, e.g. in person, via messaging, on social media etc., or via the KILT software development kit (SDK).

 ## Sending terms using the KILT SDK